jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 83:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 83.0.4103.3915

-If you are using Chrome version 81:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 81.0.4044.13800

 To learn what version of ChromeDriver you need to use, please see also the following page: